-An immersive STEM learning experience for grade 6
+An immersive STEM learning experience for grades 6-8

-The Verizon Innovative Learning explorer lab is an example of the Verizon Foundation’s commitment to giving under-resourced students the tech education they deserve.
-It is an entirely new way for middle school students to discover concepts of engineering design.
-The explorer lab is a shared immersive learning experience that combines movie-quality video, special effects, and hands-on educational gaming to create a learning environment that gets kids excited about science, technology, engineering and math (STEM) – right in the school parking lot.
+Learning Undefeated’s Explorer Lab offers a STEM learning experience unlike anything else your students have ever experienced.
+This custom-built motorcoach bus is a shared immersive learning experience that combines movie-quality video, special effects, and hands-on educational gaming to create a learning environment that gets kids excited about science, technology, engineering and math (STEM) – right in the school parking lot.

-The Verizon Innovative Learning explorer lab is a unique program designed for students to experience being an engineer, combining hands-on classroom activities with a one-of-a-kind immersive experience aboard the explorer lab.
-The aim of the program is to introduce students to the Engineering Design Process as well as diverse careers in engineering.
-The explorer lab curriculum has been developed to meet the Texas Essential Knowledge and Skills (TEKS) for engineering and the classes are designed to fit into a typical 45-minute class period.
+The Explorer Lab Program is a unique way for students to experience being an engineer, combining hands-on classroom activities with a one-of-a-kind immersive experience aboard the Explorer Lab.
+The aim of the program is to increase student ability to use the Engineering Design Process to solve real world problems.
+The program also introduces students to the diversity of engineering careers.

 - Engineering and design: Students experience the engineering and design process that factors in tradeoffs and consideration for environmental factors and constraints.